 OIC's mission to protect consumers and its role to ensure a healthy insurance market necessitates emergency rulemaking to mitigate these negative impacts before they occur in 2026.
 Under RCW 48.43.733, OIC must review and approve individual health plan design and rates prior to their use.
 This extensive review process requires that carriers submit their proposed plan designs and rates in May of the year prior to their health plans being offered, i.e., in May 2025 for health plans to be offered in 2026.
-As a result, OIC must give insurers rate development instructions sufficiently in advance of the May filing date.
-This emergency rule provides such instructions and thus must be filed as an emergency rule to protect consumers and the stability of the individual health insurance market in time for plan year 2026.
-The May 2025 deadline for carriers' proposed plan design and rate submissions is imminent, therefore observing the time requirements of notice and opportunity to comment upon adoption of a permanent rule would be contrary to the public interest.
+As a result, OIC had to give insurers rate development instructions sufficiently in advance of the May filing date.
+To provide that guidance, OIC filed an emergency rule on March 10, 2025 as WSR 25-07-021.
+That emergency rule provided insurers rate development instructions to protect consumers and the stability of the individual health insurance market in time for plan year 2026.
+The May 2025 deadline for carriers' proposed plan design and rate submissions was imminent, therefore observing the time requirements of notice and opportunity to comment upon adoption of a permanent rule would have been contrary to the public interest.